-The rainbow bridge is a huge and beautiful suspension bridge in the northern part of Tokyo Bay, connecting Odaiba to central Tokyo.
-Odaiba is ultra modern, man made island that is incredibly popular with tourists.
-Since its opening in 1993, the brightly lid Rainbow Bridge has been one of the iconic symbols of Tokyo.
+Rainbow Bridge is a huge and beautiful suspension bridge in the northern part of Tokyo Bay, connecting Odaiba to central Tokyo.
+Odaiba is an ultra-modern, manmade island that is incredibly popular with tourists.
+Since its opening in 1993, the brightly lit Rainbow Bridge has been one of the iconic symbols of Tokyo.
 It is prominently featured in photos and videos and used in many TV dramas and movies.

-The suspension bridge is 798 meters long and stands 52.4m meters above sea level, with two 126-meter towers supporting the construction.
+The suspension bridge is 798 meters long and stands 52.4 meters above sea level, with two 126-meter towers supporting the construction.
 It is a two-story bridge that carries different transportation lines; road traffic can cross the bridge as well as the Yurikamome Line, a driverless, automated transit service.
 There is also a walkway for pedestrians.
-This amazing bridge has become a major tourist attraction offering panoramic views of the Odaiba waterfront, that beautifully illuminated at night.
+This amazing bridge has become a major tourist attraction offering panoramic views of the Odaiba waterfront, which is beautifully illuminated at night.

-Back in the days, Tokyo had one centre, the area surrounding Tokyo Station and the Marunouchi area, but as the city grew, the city became to too large to have just one single designated center.
+Back in the day, Tokyo had one center, the area surrounding Tokyo Station and the Marunouchi area, but as the city grew, the city became too large to have just one single designated center.
 Sub-metropolitan centers called fukutoshin were designated around the periphery of Tokyo and Odaiba became one of these fukutoshin.
 The artificial island of Odaiba was constructed at the end of the Edo Period (1603-1868) to protect the city of Tokyo from marine attacks.
-Nowadays it is known as a futuristic high-tech entertainment hub where you can enjoy shopping in several huge entertainment complexes, visit the headquarters of the popular TV channel Fuji, and check out the hot spring facility of Oedo Onsen Monogatari.
-Other popular spots include the famous Gundam Statue, the replica of the Statue of Liberty, but arguably the best attraction of all, is the incredible digital art museum, teamLab Borderless.
+Nowadays it is known as a futuristic high-tech entertainment hub where you can enjoy shopping in several huge entertainment complexes, visit the headquarters of the popular TV channel Fuji, and check out the famous Gundam Statue, the replica of the Statue of Liberty, and the popular indoor theme park Tokyo Joypolis for the exciting rides!

 Building the Rainbow Bridge